MicrosoftDocs/azure-dev-docs/articles/java/sdk/identity-azure-hosted-auth.md

 # Authenticate Azure-hosted Java applications

-This article looks at how the Azure Identity library supports Azure Active Directory token authentication for applications hosted on Azure.
-This support is made possible through a set of `TokenCredential` implementations, which are discussed below.
+This article looks at how the Azure Identity library supports Microsoft Entra ID token authentication for applications hosted on Azure.
+This support is made possible through a set of `TokenCredential` implementations, which are discussed in this article.

-This article covers the following topics:
+This article covers the following subjects:

 * [Default Azure credential](#default-azure-credential)
 * [Managed Identity credential](#managed-identity-credential)